JackLaundon1/PhaviconPhisher/README.md

 # PhaviconPhisher

-This Python script helps identify potentially phishing websites by analyzing their favicons.
+This Python script helps identify potential phishing websites by analyzing their favicons.
 By calculating the hash of a favicon and querying the Shodan database, the script detects other domains using the same favicon, a common trait among phishing sites.

 ## How It Works